Weedon Island, Florida: Early years

-Former confederate soldier Captain W. B. Henderson purchased the land that was to become Weedon Island in 1886 with war bonds.
-When Captain Henderson's daughter Blanche married Dr. Leslie Weedon in 1898, the Captain gave the new couple the Island as a wedding present.
-Weedon Island was only an island in high tide and during low tide it was connected to the peninsula.
+Former Confederate soldier Captain W. B. Henderson purchased the land that was to become Weedon Island in 1886 with war bonds.
+When Captain Henderson's daughter Blanche married Dr. Leslie Weedon in 1898, Henderson gave the new couple the island as a wedding present.
+Weedon Island was only an island in high tide, and during low tide, it was connected to the peninsula.
 Leslie Weedon and his family spent the weekends here from nearby Tampa.
-At that time there was no bridges across Tampa Bay so they traveled here with their belongings by boat and brought everything back home for the week days.
-Another family had lived here, The Benjamins who lived on nearby Benjamin Island.
-Henry R. Benjamin bought Benjamin Island for $1,000 (worth $23,000 in 2016) from Captain W. B. Henderson on April 30, 1878.
-He kept the land for two years and sold it to his son George M. Benjamin.
+At that time, there were no bridges across Tampa Bay, so they traveled to the island with their belongings by boat and brought everything back home for the weekdays.
+Another family, the Benjamins, lived on the nearby Benjamin Island.
+Henry R. Benjamin bought Benjamin Island for $1,000 (worth $23,000 in 2016) from Henderson on April 30, 1878.
+He kept the land for two years and then sold it to his son George M. Benjamin.

 Archaeology

-In 1923–24 the island was visited by a Florida archaeologist, Dr. Leslie Weedon preserved Indian mounds here and hoped that they would one day be a place of public heritage.
-During the winter of 1923–24 Prof. J. Walter Fewkes the chief of the Bureau of American Ethnology directed excavations of the mounds here.
-He had concluded there were two waves of migration, the first one of unknown origin and the second one was thought to be from Georgia because the mounds there were very similar.
+In 1923–24, the island was visited by a Florida archaeologist, Dr. Leslie Weedon, who preserved Indian mounds here and hoped that they would one day be a place of public heritage.
+During the winter of 1923–24 Professor J. Walter Fewkes, the chief of the Bureau of American Ethnology, directed excavations of the Weedon Island mounds.
+He concluded there were two waves of migration, the first one of unknown origin and the second thought to be from Georgia because the mounds there were very similar.
 The name for the Weeden Island Culture comes from the island itself.

 Development

-In 1934, Florida land boom developer Eugene M. Elliot wanted to make the residential community but failed.
+In 1934, Florida land boom developer Eugene M. Elliot wanted to establish a residential community on Weedon Island but ultimately failed.

 The San Reno Club did manage to get built by one of his associates, Fred Blair, opening the Sky Harbor Airport (by the 1930s it was known as Grand Central Airport) in 1926.
 The airport was served by Pitcairn a predecessor of Eastern Air Lines taking passengers to places such as Miami, New York City and Washington, D.C. until the 1930s.
 On January 27, 1913 the Eastern Air Transport (Eastern Air Lines) moved its headquarters here, making it a very busy airport.
 On February 4, 1927 a man on a motorcycle had reported flames coming out of the island.
 The next morning an investigation was started and found one dead body and a blood-stained ax.
 This soon started many different trials and the victim that had died in the shed was identified as George W. Dash, a printer.
 The man accused of murdering the man and burning down the shed was William Cole.
 Cole was tried and convicted of murder and pleaded and was freed two years later.
 He also spent approximately six months in the Pinellas County Jail.